On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: Introduction

 The paper is organized as follows.
 In Section \ref{SecIRQI}, we review the inexact RQI and the new general convergence theory of \cite{jia09} on the inexact RQI.
 In Section~\ref{seclanczos}, we present convergence results on the inexact RQI with the unpreconditioned Lanczos Lanczos for solving inner linear systems.
 In Section~\ref{precondit}, we extend the theory to the inexact RQI with a tuned preconditioned Lanczos method for solving inner linear systems.
 We perform numerical experiments to confirm our results in Section~\ref{testlanczos}.
 Finally, we end up with some concluding remarks in Section~\ref{conc}.

-Throughout the paper, denote by the superscript * the conjugate transpose of a matrix or vector, by $I$ the identity matrix of order $n$, by $\|\cdot\|$ the vector 2-norm and the matrix spectral norm, and by $\lambda_{\min},\lambda_{\max}$ the smallest and largest eigenvalues of $A$, respectively.
+Throughout the paper, denote by the superscript * the conjugate transpose of a matrix or vector, by $\|\cdot\|$ the vector 2-norm and the matrix spectral norm, and by $\lambda_{\min},\lambda_{\max}$ the algebraically smallest and largest eigenvalues of $A$, respectively.